lucasFarnier/docker-container-auto-launcher/ReadME.txt

 -edit onwards from "-ArgumentList" to be the docker container you want to launch -may also be a need to edit line 17 for the remote access of the docker container to be correct
 ------------------------------------------------------------------------------------------------------
+issue
+if docker doesnt lauch properly when first running, rerun the program